The passing of a famous actor is so sad. It reminds us once again that addiction can be deadly and can take a person in the prime of their life.

 The Urban Dictionary defines a social chameleon as:

-• A person that has the ability to be social with anyone and any setting and still fit in.
+- A person who has the ability to be social with anyone and in any setting, and still fit in.

-• Somebody who fibs to try and fit into whatever crowd they are in.
+- Somebody who fibs to try to fit into whatever crowd they are in.

-• A social behavior exhibited by those who were or are shy.
-This usually stems from a sheltered upbringing or inferiority complex.
+- A social behavior exhibited by those who were or are shy.
+This usually stems from a sheltered upbringing or an inferiority complex.

-• One who pretends to be your friend until the more popular people show up and then act differently.
+- One who pretends to be your friend until the more popular people show up, and then acts differently.

 Sometimes parents who are divorced have an issue with their children becoming “chameleon kids”.
 Their children change their clothing, interests, and even their personality to please whichever parent they happen to be with at the time.

-These children act and dress one way at mom’s house.
-Then, the kids completely change many aspects of their life when they go over to dads’.
+These children act and dress one way at Mom’s house.
+Then, the kids completely change many aspects of their lives when they go over to their dads’.
 They can even be loud and boisterous at one home and quiet at the other.
 They do this to fit in and make their parents happy.

 I was a single mom at one point.
 We had joint custody of the children.
-My kids experienced the typical schedule of every other weekend and Wednesday night dinner.
+My kids experienced the typical schedule: every other weekend and Wednesday-night dinner.
 We then went to the schedule of spending two weeks with me and then two weeks with their dad.
-We both were as positive about the situation as possible.
+We were both as positive about the situation as possible.

 Looking back, it makes me wonder.